uw-ipd/tmol/environments/README.md

    a "standard" conda channel (not `conda-forge`) then include as a `.dependencies` reference.
 Elif available on PyPI include include as a `.requirements` reference.
-Iff the package is only available via a custom https channel, (eg. https://conda.ipd.uw.edu) then include this channel via a ".channels" reference
+Iff the package is only available via a custom https channel, (eg. http://conda.ipd.uw.edu) then include this channel via a `.channels` reference

 3. Verify that the dependency isn't specified on multiple levels.
 (Eg.
    Moved from `dev` to `core`.) `grep` is your friend.